jsmit659/BioMed-Midterm/README.md

 CPU: 11th Gen Intel(R) Core(TM) i7-11600H @ 2.90GHz\
 GPU: NVIDIA RTX3050Ti 8Gb RAM Boost Clock: 1.78GHz\
-Memory: 40GB DDR4 RAM\
+RAM: 40GB DDR4

 ### Introduction to SRGANs
 Super Resolution GAN (SRGAN) Links to an external site.is a deep learning architecture that uses a combination of GANs and convolutional neural networks (CNNs) to generate high-resolution images from low-resolution images.
-The idea behind S RGAN is to train a generator network to create high-resolution images that are as close as possible to the real high-resolution images, and a discriminator network that is trained to distinguish between the generated high-resolution images and real high-resolution images.
+The idea behind SRGAN is to train a generator network to create high-resolution images that are as close as possible to the real high-resolution images, and a discriminator network that is trained to distinguish between the generated high-resolution images and real high-resolution images.
 The training process involves feeding low-resolution images to the generator, which then generates a high-resolution image.
 The discriminator then evaluates the generated high-resolution image and provides feedback to the generator to improve the quality of the generated image.